Cray-HPE/docs-csm/operations/network/management_network/aruba/motd.md

 Expected Results:

-* Step 1: You can create the MOTD banner
+* Step 1: Administrators can create the MOTD banner
 * Step 2: The output of the MOTD banner looks correct